What is Nitriding?

 Conventional nitriding processes do not allow for the tailor-made formation of the surface layers and this is where our specialized nitriding is different.
 In some cases a thick WL and deep DZ is required, whereas in other cases different thicknesses of layers provide the correct performance.
 Our WL is also ductile rather than brittle and with the correct steel selection and heat treatment it treatment ensures the correct thickness WL and DZ is formed.
 The WL is also low in porosity which is essential for certain applications.

 Diffox vs Black Nitriding, QPQ

 When sufficient white layer is formed it can be given an additional high temperature black oxide layer which helps improve both corrosion and wear resistance.
 This is commonly known as Black Nitriding.
-QPQ stands for Quench-Polish-Quench whereby the parts are given pre-, intermediate and final polish process to create a smooth, black surface which the benefits of improved corrosion and wear resistance vs. black nitriding.
+QPQ stands for Quench-Polish-Quench whereby the parts are given pre-, intermediate and final polish process to create a smooth, black surface which the benefits of improved corrosion and wear resistance compared to just black nitriding.
 Our Diffox coating is a combination of 1. controlled WL and DZ.
 2. a pre-polished surface and 3. a blackening cycle giving the best combination of all properties.

 Nitriding for Stainless Steel